reactuate/reactuate/README.md

 ## Running a development Webpack server

 It is imperative to be able to run an easy to update, hot-reloadable development version of the application before shipping an optimized version of it.
-This is what [webpack-dev-server@1.14.1](# ":|dependency") does.
+This is what [npm|webpack-dev-server@1.14.1](# "push:") does.

 In order to start a development Webpack server, you can run: